nikhil-partap/EduHelper/README.md

 ## Project Overview

 Class Pilot addresses the real-world challenge of managing educational workflows in a digital environment.
 The platform serves two distinct user roles—teachers and students—each with tailored features and interfaces.
-Teachers can create and manage classes, track student attendance, generate AI-powered quizzes, and monitor student performance.
+Teachers can create and manage classes, track student attendance, **~~generate AI-powered quizzes, and monitor student performance~~**.
 Students can join classes, view their schedules, take quizzes, track their grades, and plan their study time effectively.

 The project showcases a complete understanding of full-stack development, including frontend user interface design, backend API development, database schema design, authentication and authorization, and integration of third-party AI services for enhanced functionality.